 - Fall 2017: 2 of 2 (100%) students took and passed the CRC exam.

 - Fall 2017: 100% of graduates (N=4) are employed as rehabilitation counseling professionals in rehabilitation agencies and university-based student disability services.

 Important Information About Programs Leading to Licensure

 Certification: Because our program is CORE/CACREP accredited, all students who have successfully completed 75 percent of their coursework and all graduates of the rehabilitation counseling program are eligible to take the exam administered by the Commission on Rehabilitation Counselor Certification (CRCC) that leads to the nationally recognized Certified Rehabilitation Counselor (CRC) credential.
 This credential is available to all students and program graduates, including those students who do not live in the state of South Carolina.

 Licensure: Each state has its own licensing board with its own counselor licensure requirements.
-The 60 credit hour MA in Counseling and Rehabilitation includes coursework and field experiences required by the state of South Carolina requires, in part, that applicants for counselor licensure complete coursework in 10 specific content areas.
-Students interested in counselor licensure must take additional coursework to become eligible to take the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Examination (NCMHCE) that leads to counselor licensure in SC.
-Our program offers the coursework that is required.
+The 60 credit hour MA in Counseling and Rehabilitation includes coursework and field experiences required by the state of South Carolina for graduates to be eligible to take the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Examination (NCMHCE) that leads to counselor licensure in SC.
 We cannot confirm that the program meets the requirements for professional licensure in another state.
 For students not living in South Carolina, click here for contact information for licensure in specific states.
 If a current student is considering relocating to another state after being admitted into the program, the student must contact the program director to discuss how the move may impact their ability to participate in academic courses (distributed learning) and clinical practicum (experiential learning) opportunities in a different state.